lola-tech/graphql-kimera/README.md

 ## Getting Started

 To install Kimera you can install it via `npm` or `yarn`, it's totally up to you.
+We're guessing that you'll most likely want Kimera to be a dev dependency.

 ```
-npm install @lola-tech/graphql-kimera
+npm install --save-dev @lola-tech/graphql-kimera
 ```

 or if you want to use yarn

 ```
-yarn add @lola-tech/graphql-kimera
+yarn add --dev @lola-tech/graphql-kimera
 ```

 ### Examples